anton-nagornyi/anyit-act/README.md

 ---

 For a deeper understanding of each library and its functionalities, please follow the "More details" link associated with each segment.
-Contributions and feedback are highly valued.
-Refer to our [contribution guide](./CONTRIBUTING.md) for collaboration details.

 Happy coding!